Free trade agreements of Israel: Canada - Israel Free Trade Agreement

-Mexico
+Israel - Mexico Free Trade Agreement

 Israel and Mexico signed a free trade agreement on 10 April 2000, and updated the free trade agreement in 2008 on the matter of technology.

-Mercosur
+Israel - Mercosur Free Trade Agreement

 Israel and Mercosur signed a free trade agreement on 8 December 2007 and the free trade agreement came into force on 1 June 2010.
 Venezuela suspended their relationship with Israel in 2009, and was later suspended from Mercosur in 2016.
 Mercosur extended the free trade agreement with Israel in 2012.

-Colombia
+Colombia - Israel Free Trade Agreement

 The free trade agreement between Israel and Colombia was signed in 2013 and came into force in 2020.
 The free trade agreement includes exemption or reduction of duties on different types of industrial goods, which enjoys 5% - 35% duties and other sectors such as agriculture.

-Panama
+Israel - Panama Free Trade Agreement

 The free trade agreement between Israel and Panama was signed in 2018 and came into force in 2020.

-Ukraine
+Israel - Ukraine Free Trade Agreement

-Israel and Ukraine signed a free trade agreement on 21 January 2019; it came into force on 1 January 2021.
+Israel and Ukraine began negotiations on free trade agreement in 2013 as most of the negotiations took place between 2016 and 2018.
+The fifth round of negotiations took place on March 8–9, 2017 in Tel Aviv, and the 11th round took place on June 19, 2018 in Jerusalem.
+The FTA was signed During state visit of the Ukrainian president Petro Poroshenko to Israel on 21 January 2019 alongside the Israeli prime minister Benjamin Netanyahu.
+The Verkhovna Rada ratified the FTA with Israel on 11 July 2019, and was later ratified by the Knesset.
+The free trade agreement came into force on 1 January 2021.

 The agreement exempted from duties goods such as industrial products, agricultural products, raw materials and more.

-United Kingdom
+Israel - United Kingdom Free Trade Agreement

 Due to Brexit, the United Kingdom withdrew from the free trade agreement between the EU and Israel.
 Israel and the United Kingdom signed their free trade agreement in 2019 before Brexit came into effect.
 The free trade agreement came into force on 1 January 2021 and replaced the Israel-EU free trade agreement.

-South Korea
+Israel - South Korea Free Trade Agreement

 Israel and South Korea have signed a free trade agreement on 12 May 2021 to improve investments, removing barriers, and other topics.
 The FTA includes electronics, cosmetics, cars, and more.

 Date of entry is the 01.01.2023.
+The free trade agreement took effect at the end of 2022.

-United Arab Emirates
+Israel - United Arab Emirates Free Trade Agreement

 Israel and the United Arab Emirates (UAE) signed a free trade agreement on 31 May 2022.
 Tariffs will be removed or reduced on 96% of goods traded between the nations.
 The UAE predicted the Comprehensive Economic Partnership Agreement would boost annual bilateral trade to more than $10 billion within five years.

 Israel and the United Arab Emirates ratified their free trade agreement on 11 December 2022.
+The free trade agreement went into effect on 1 April 2023.